COMMITTEE ON THE RIGHTS OF THE CHILD

 the right to freely express their views on all matters and decisions that affect them, and to have those views taken into account at all levels of society.
 It is the right of every child, without exception.

 The Committee values the contributions of children in its work, and emphasizes that their views and recommendations are an integral part of its work.
 The participation of children enables the Committee to have a stronger understanding of children’s rights in their communities and countries, and take into consideration the perspective of children on issues directly affecting them.
+The Committee’s child safeguarding procedure aims to ensure a safe and child-friendly environment for children with whom it interacts.

 Methods of participation